fredrik-rose/ArtificialNeuralNetwork/README.md

   -x            visualize images (default: False)
 ```

-Start by running the application using the '-t' argument to train a classifier, possibly with the '-e' argument for
+Start by running the application using the `-t` argument to train a classifier, possibly with the `-e` argument for
 evaluation after each training epoch.
 Note that the training will take a long time to complete.
 Once the classifier is
-trained run with '-e' to evaluate on the test dataset or '-x' to visualize subsets of correctly and incorrectly
+trained run with `-e` to evaluate on the test dataset or `-x` to visualize subsets of correctly and incorrectly
 classified images.

 ## Test